the-bionic/formal/README.md

 If you have any question, suggestion or recommendation, please [open an issue](issues/new) about it.

-If you decided you want to introduced something to the project, please read [contribution guidelines](./docs/contributing.md) first.
+If you decided you want to introduce something to the project, please read [contribution guidelines](./docs/contributing.md) first.

 <!-- END contributing -->